kepler16/kl/README.md

 ## Routes

 A route is an HTTP routing rule made up of a combination of `host` and `prefix`.
 A route points to a [service](#services) and will route to whichever `default-endpoint` is configured on the service.
 A route may also specify a specific [endpoint](#endpoint) on the service to route through which would override the default endpoint configured on the service.

+---

+## Prompts

+KL has built-in support for [fzf](https://github.com/junegunn/fzf) and [gum](https://github.com/charmbracelet/gum) for prompt interfaces and selections.
+If these programs are installed and on your `PATH` then they will automatically be used.
+Alternatively kl will fallback to using a native prompt implementation if neither gum nor fzf can be found.

+For a better prompt experience it is highly recommended to have these programs installed on your PATH.